Boostcom/bl-api-v3/source/includes/20_messaging_api/1_models.md

 #### <a name="messaging-message-service"></a> Service

-Service is used to provide special treatment for some types of Messages.
+Service is used to provide special treatment for some types of Messages that are bound to specific MPC features.

 A permit is required for managing Messages of each Service.